 <<<unchanged text omitted>>>

 If PSSCH DMRS and PSCCH are mapped to the same OFDM symbol, then this mapping within a single sub-channel is only supported if higher layer parameter subchannelsize >= 20, i.e. the sub-channel size is at least 20 PRBs.
+The UE expects to be configured with a number of RBs for PSCCH, indicated by higher layer parameter sl-FreqResourcePSCCH, equal to the sub-channel size, indicated by higher layer parameter sl-SubchannelSize, when sl-SubchannelSize < 20.